 Answer: I consider always Client the major & then top Management, SME- Subject Matter Experts, Project Team, Legal Team etc.

 Question-7: What is Gold plating and how to avoid it?

 Answer: To do extra work that is not as per your contract (scope statement) to get credit the Client – Boss buttering in easy sense.
 To avoid simply refer to scope statement always & distribute its copy to your relevant team members.

 Question-8: What is the difference between Change Order and a Variation Order Request?

 Answer: These are just anonymous.
 Different culture uses different terms.
 But I only have heard verbally about Variation Order Request but never seen any form about that.
 I only know Change Order Request.

 Question-9: Are you familiar with any scheduling software?

 Answer: Yes, I know Primavera P6 & Microsoft Project very well.

 Question-10: Can you tell us about Conflict Resolution Techniques?

 Answer: I think 95% of conflicts are due to poor communication.
-I try to get the people involved Face to Face and it resolves 80% conflicts on spot with win-win situation.
-I always focus of behavior not the personality.
-But if still someone has already crossed the lines then I always refer to HR manager to tackle the members.
+I try to get the people involved Face to Face and it resolves 80% conflicts on spot with a win-win situation.
+I always focus on behaviour not the personality.
+But if still, someone has already crossed the lines then I always refer to HR manager to tackle the members.